Frequently Asked Questions

 11. How do I apply?
 Information about applying to the Amgen Scholars Programme at LMU Munich is available on our Apply page.
 If you are interested in applying to the Amgen Scholars Programme at another University, please visit the main Amgen Scholars website.

 12. Are there common summer programme dates for all programme sites in Europe?
 No. There are different start and end dates due to varying university timetables.
-In 2019, the Amgen Scholars Programme at LMU Munich will start on June 29th, and run until after the Annual Symposium on September 4th.
+In 2020, the Amgen Scholars Programme at LMU Munich will start on July 3rd, and run until with the Annual Symposium in Cambridge on September 9th.

 13. What is the expected number of Amgen Scholars at each programme site in Europe, and in total?
 ETH Zurich, Institut Pasteur, Karolinska Institute, LMU Munich and the University of Cambridge, will each host approximately 15 Amgen Scholars each summer.
 With five host universities in Europe, we expect there to be approximately 75 Amgen Scholars in Europe each summer.

 14. Do I need to attend the Karolinska Institute, LMU Munich, Institut Pasteur, ETH Zurich or the University of Cambridge – or a university in Sweden, Germany, France, Switzerland or the UK – during the academic year to apply to the Amgen Scholars Program?
 No. Eligible students enrolled at universities throughout Europe may apply.
 Note that eligible students must attend an institution of higher education in a country that is participating in the Bologna Process (see the list of countries under Question 2).